Dying Without a Last Will and Testament in California

-If the deceased person is survived by a spouse, descendants, siblings, and/or parents, California intestacy laws dictate the following:
+If the deceased person is survived by a spouse, descendants, siblings, or parents, California intestacy laws dictate the following:

 Not Survived by Spouse, Descendants, Parents, Siblings

 If the deceased person dies without leaving a will and isn't survived by a spouse, descendants, parents, or siblings, the property passes to any nieces and nephews.
-Otherwise, it passes to grandparents, aunts or uncles, great aunts or uncles, cousins, or to the children, or parents and siblings of a predeceased spouse.
-In the unlikely circumstance that the deceased person is not survived by any of the aforementioned individuals, the entire probate estate will escheat to the State of California.
+Otherwise, it passes to grandparents, aunts or uncles, great aunts or uncles, cousins, or the children, or parents and siblings of a predeceased spouse.
+In the unlikely circumstance that any of the aforementioned individuals do not survive the deceased person, the entire probate estate will escheat to the State of California.

 What You Inherit From a California Intestate Estate

 So exactly what will you inherit if your relative dies without leaving a last will and testament, and the relative was a California resident or real estate owner?
 Even if you fall under the descriptions listed above, you still may not inherit anything.
 Some estates are insolvent, meaning your relative's debts owed at the time of death may exceed the value of the probate estate.
 Your relative may also have left all non-probate property that isn't subject to intestate law.
 If you are not sure of your legal rights as an intestate heir in California, consult a California probate attorney.